5ide6urnslab/PERCEPT/README.md

 ## Installation
-First you need to download and install https://www.arduino.cc/en/Guide/HomePage
+First you need to download and install (Arduino 1.6.4) https://www.arduino.cc/en/Guide/HomePage

 To get a copy of the repository you can download the source from